MetaMuse: Algorithm Generation via Creative Ideation: Empirical Results

-We see having a low per-solution cost, as a factor driving the adoption of LLMs for creative ideation.
-We illustrate with the case of generating cache replacement solutions.
-The total cost for {\sysname} to generate \textit{one} full solution is up to 4.93 cents with GPT-4o, up to 3.80 cents with DeepSeek-V3, and up to 3.85 cents with Llama3.3-70B.
-Looking at the cost breakdown, it costs $\sim$3.72 cents for GPT4-o to output \textit{one} implementation in Python.
-We note that if an implementation is considered unsafe by our safeguards (\S\ref{sec:discussion}), we re-implement it.
+We view a low per-solution cost as an important factor for driving the adoption of LLMs for creative ideation tasks.
+In the cache replacement case study, the average cost for {\sysname} to generate \textit{one} full solution is 2.16 cents with GPT-4o, 2.11 cents with DeepSeek-V3, and 2.35 cents with Llama3.3-70B.
+These costs include using GPT-4o for code generation.
+For reference, running the Repeated Sampling baseline (with previous solutions) costs an average of 3.38 cents per solution.

+Specifically, property extraction and problem mapping consume an average of 589.39/141.54 input/output tokens per solution with GPT-4o, 982.60/233.75 input/output tokens with DeepSeek-V3, and 768.20/207.50 input/output tokens with Llama3.3-70B.
+Solution formulation consumes an average of 934.04/230.21 input/output tokens per solution with GPT-4o, 473.01/425.77 input/output tokens with DeepSeek-V3, and 409.53/353.10 input/output tokens with Llama3.3-70B.
+Code generation consumes an average of 1463.92/1190.39 input/output tokens per solution with GPT-4o, 2223.72/1937.29 input/output tokens with DeepSeek-V3, and 2259.62/1979.89 input/output tokens with Llama3.3-70B.
+We note that if an implementation is considered unsafe (\S\ref{sec:discussion}), it is re-implemented.